8 JULY 2021: Review of folic acid fortification of food

 - milk alternatives, like soy milk

-- food drinks (such as liquid meal supplements).
+- food drinks (such as liquid meal supplements)

-Are foods fortified with folic acid labelled?
+Foods fortified with folic acid must be labelled

-Yes.
 If folic acid has been added, it will be on the product's ingredients list.
 Food makers can list this as folate or folic acid.

 It will sometimes be on the nutrition information panel.